faizalrf/documentation/MariaDB-Encryption.md

 $ openssl rand -hex 32 >> /etc/mysql/encryption/keyfile
 ```

 The above will generate a random 32 byte key to the `/etc/mysql/encryption/keyfile` file.
-32 byte key is good for AES 256 bit encryption.
+32 bytes key is good for AES 256 bit encryption.

 Let's verify the keys